alvinveroy/CodeCompass/README.md

 ## Configuration

-CodeCompass can be configured using environment variables:
+CodeCompass can be configured using environment variables either in your shell or in your MCP client configuration:

 | Variable | Description | Default |
 |----------|-------------|---------|